Asked Questions are divided up into three subject areas. Please

 4. How often do you bill?

-Residential and commercial customers are billed every
+Residential customers are billed every

 5. What is your payment address?